Ayushi0321/InstagramClone/README.md

 ## Notes

-Figuring out how to add profile citures was a learning curve for me.
-For the layover icon activity it took me some research on how to delay from one one activity to another.
+Figuring out how to add profile pictures was a learning curve for me.
+For the layover icon activity it took me some research on how to delay from one activity to another.
 I have tried to make the feed and user experience to exactly look like the original Instagram App.

 ## Open-source libraries used